XP-Pen Artist 13 (2nd Gen) vs. HUION Kamvas 13 (Gen 3)

 • Compatibility: Windows, macOS, Chrome OS, Android USB3.1 DP1.2, Linux

-XP-Pen Artist 13 (2nd Gen) is a graphic tablet.
+The XP-Pen Artist 13 (2nd Gen) is a graphic tablet.
 This means that it comes with an inbuilt screen but no computer.
 You will have to connect it to a computer to act as a host for the software that you intend to use.

 This tablet comes with an overall size of 378 x 225 x 11.99 mm.
 This size plus a lightweight plastic build makes it easy to carry around and work outside the office.

-You will get 4 different Color Variations to pick from that is Black, Green, Blue, and Pink.
-On the tablet’s body, you will have 9 Programmable Keys that you can set to your favorite quick go-to functions.
+You will get 4 different color variations to pick from: black, green, blue, and pink.
+On the tablet’s body, you will have 9 programmable keys that you can set to your favorite quick go-to functions.
+These customizable keys come in handy when properly implemented and will save you a lot of time.

 Screen and Display